SanjinKurelic/CapitalBusConnect/README.md

 <sup>2</sup> The bad request error page can be thrown if the developer has error in his or her code.

+## Known issues

+The administrator can't view users tickets because he is not an owner of a ticket.
+Possible solutions are: remove ticket button from the administrator page (not needed) or add line of code in the *TicketService* which allow access for the administrator.

 ## Licence

 See the LICENSE file.
 For every question write to kurelic@sanjin.eu